High school applicants (Class of 2021):

 Current college undergraduates responsible for serving as a mentor, supervising and leading their “squad”—a group of 5-6 YLS high school participants- throughout the course of the YLS.
-Mentors serve as the point of contact for their students in the weeks leading up to, furing, and following the YLS program.
+Mentors serve as the point of contact for their students in the weeks leading up to, during, and following the YLS program.
 Mentors are responsible for facilitating workshop transitions, leading nightly debriefs with their YLS squad, and assisting with YLS sessions, as needed.

 Mentor applicants must pass a background check, and remain on campus for the entire YLS program, including orientation.

 Current college seniors who serve as the head coordinators for each YLS program, and as the point-of-contact for the Mentors in the weeks leading up to and throughout the course of the program.
-The Fellows work with YLS professional staff to train Mentors and facilitate communication between YLS professional staff and the Mentors.
-Fellows are responsible for assisting with YLS sessions, reviewing daily schedules and room assignments, leading workshop transitions, facilitating nightly meetings with the Mentors and YLS professional staff, and serving as on-site/overnight contact.
+The fellows work with YLS professional staff to train mentors and facilitate communication between YLS professional staff and the mentors.
+Fellows are responsible for assisting with YLS sessions, reviewing daily schedules and room assignments, leading workshop transitions, facilitating nightly meetings with the mentors and YLS professional staff, and serving as on-site/overnight contact.

 Fellows must pass a background check, and remain on campus for the entire YLS program, including orientation.

 Please Note: These are unpaid volunteer opportunities.
-YLC will cover the full cost of food, room and board throughout the conference, including orientation.
+YLC will cover the full cost of room and board throughout the conference, including orientation.
 There are limited available funds to cover travel for staff members to and from the host university, and will be considered on a case by case basis.